MicrosoftDocs/azure-docs/articles/api-management/authorizations-reference.md

 ---

 # Authorizations reference
-Below is a list of the supported identity providers for use in [authorizations](authorizations-overview.md) and there configuration options.
+This article is a reference for the supported identity providers in API Management [authorizations](authorizations-overview.md) (preview) and their configuration options.

 ## Azure Active Directory

-Supports authorization code and client credentials grant type.
+**Supported grant types**: authorization code and client credentials

 ### Authorization provider - Authorization code grant type